fs-vwade/book-buddy/README.md

 `/books/:id` - details about the specific book

 - if the user is logged in, show a "Reserve" button for the user to check out this book
+- if the book is already reserved, the button should be disabled

 `/account` - profile page